jstudenski/Sassy-Triangles/README.md

 > - if no image detected pick color or random color if not possible
 > - finish images
 > - add github readme tutorial
+> - add links to images
+> - add popup for nsfw links
+> - move old css properties to generator